idsc-frazzoli/retina/doc/gokart_software_setup.md

 ## BASLER ACE acA2500-60uc color camera setup

 * Verify that the LED on the back of the Basler camera is green.

-* Open a terminal (Ctrl+Alt+T) and run the following commands in order to source your catkin workspace and launch the color camera node that publishes images acquired from the basler ace acA2500-60uc camera:
+Open a terminal (Ctrl+Alt+T) and run the following commands in order to source your catkin workspace, and launch the color camera node that publishes images acquired from the basler ace acA2500-60uc camera run:

     source ~/catkin_ws/devel/setup.bash
     roslaunch pylon_camera color_camera_node.launch

 Remark: When you are finished with the operation, press Ctrl+C in order to terminate the image acquisition.

 In order to record the camera images for post processing, in a new terminal issue

     rosbag record color_camera_node/image_raw/compressed

-## BASLER ACE acA640-750um color camera setup
+## BASLER ACE acA640-750um grayscale camera setup

 * Verify that the LED on the back of the Basler camera is green.

-* To publish images from the basler ace acA640-750um camera you will have to open another terminal, and execute:
+To publish images from the basler ace acA640-750um camera you will have to open another terminal, and execute:

     source ~/catkin_ws/devel/setup.bash
     roslaunch pylon_camera BW_camera_node.launch